ThomasDoom/CS50P-2024/README.md

 Harvard's CS50 Introduction to Programming with Python

-## My Solutions for all the problem sets
+## MY Solutions for all the problem sets
 Updating as I go along...

 After SUBMITTING each problem, I rewrote/searched for better solutions to learn.

-Each problem folder contains MY solution and a revision if found.
+Each problem folder contains MY solution along with a revision if found.

-### Links below are MY solutions

 ### [Week 0: Functions, Variables](https://cs50.harvard.edu/python/2022/psets/0/)
 * [Indoor Voice](/week0/indoor/indoor.py)